How to Deal with a Ransomware Attack: 5 Key Steps to Consider

 - You can further enhance your mitigation above by applying a Secure Email solution to intercept any content-based attacks in email, cloud storage, CRM apps, and messaging platforms.
 This will dramatically reduce the number of malicious emails that reach your users inboxes.
 Bonus points here if it includes a Security Operations Center (SoC) to send all those user-reported suspicious emails to.

 - An XDR or Extended Detection and Response is a must for any organization wishing to have a system in place to limit cyber-attacks.
 This program provides your organization with multiple layers of protection to stop ransomware attacks before they get anywhere near the last phase of the attack: compromising your backups and encrypting your data.
 You can prevent ransomware if you monitor your files, networks, and endpoints to mitigate and remediate automatically 24/7, 365 days a year, by detecting and stopping any suspicious behaviour in real time.
-In fact, XDR proved itself during the latest Microsoft Exchange Server breaches by detecting and stopping all zero-day attacks as well as the 15,000 ransomware attacks per day that we saw.

 - Now that your files, networks, and endpoints are under control, you can take a closer look at your backup and restore plan.
 There are varying opinions on the best approach but thinking of the worst-case scenario is a good place to start.
 Your Recovery Point and Recovery Time Objectives need to be clearly defined.
 Now you can stage your backups with snapshots and or leverage cloud-based solutions to do the same.
 You should always have a fully offline version that you can turn to as a last resort.
 Practice your recovery regularly to ensure your plan works.